wellingtonmwadali/kidanga_uni/README.md

-## Comprehensive System Overview

-Kidanga Uni is designed to streamline interaction between students, lecturers, and administrators, covering a range of academic and administrative activities.
-It facilitates course management, assignment submissions, attendance tracking, and scheduling of assessments (CATs), all while ensuring accuracy and security through modern technologies.

-## Core Features

-### User Roles and Authentication

-- **Students**: Register, log in, and access personalized dashboards.
-- **Lecturers**: Manage courses, assignments, and attendance.
-- **Admins**: Oversee system operations, manage user roles, and generate reports.

-### Course and Unit Management

-- **Course Creation**: Define and manage courses with associated units.
-- **Unit Management**: Assign lecturers to specific units within courses.

-### Assignment Management

-- **For Students**: Submit assignments, track progress, view grades, and receive feedback.
-- **For Lecturers**: Create and manage assignments, review submissions, and provide grades and feedback.
-- **Viewing Assignments**: Lecturers receive notifications of new submissions and can manage assignments through their dashboard.

-### Attendance Management

-- **Lecture Scheduling**: Define lecture dates, times, and locations.
-- **Attendance Recording**: Record attendance using geofencing and QR code/NFC technology, validating check-ins against lecture times and locations.
-- **Attendance Monitoring**: Track attendance percentages to ensure students meet the 70% requirement for exam eligibility.

-### CAT Management

-- **Setting CAT Dates**: Lecturers set and reschedule CAT dates, visible on the calendar for all users.
-- **Student Confirmation**: Students confirm their CAT attendance in advance.
-- **Make-Up Requests**: Students request make-ups for missed CATs, which lecturers review and approve or deny.

-### Assignment Deadline Extensions

-- **Request for Extensions**: Students request deadline extensions.
-- **Approval Process**: Lecturers review and decide on extension requests.

-### Communication System

-- **Messaging**: Students and lecturers can send messages to each other.
-- **Notifications**: Receive alerts for new messages, assignment updates, and important announcements.
-- **Discussion Threads**: Create and manage discussion threads for specific courses or assignments.

-### Reporting and Analytics

-- **Student Reports**: Access attendance records, assignment progress, and grades.
-- **Lecturer Reports**: Generate reports on student attendance, assignment submissions, and grading.
-- **Admin Reports**: Oversee system performance, user activity, and compliance.

-### Security and Integrity Measures

-- **Authentication**: Secure login and registration processes.
-- **Data Validation**: Ensure accuracy and prevent tampering.
-- **Geofencing Accuracy**: Verify locations with precise geofencing technology.
-- **Audit Trails**: Maintain logs for accountability.

-### User Interface

-- **Student Dashboard**: Access course materials, assignments, attendance records, and CAT schedules.
-- **Lecturer Dashboard**: Manage assignments, track attendance, set CAT dates, and view student submissions.
-- **Admin Dashboard**: Manage user roles, oversee system operations, and generate reports.
+# Kidanga Uni Campus Management System

+## Comprehensive System Overview with Dashboard Modules

+### System Overview
+The Kidanga Uni Campus Management System is designed to enhance interactions and streamline management tasks for students, lecturers, and administrators.
+It encompasses features for course management, assignments, attendance, and assessments, emphasizing secure operations and role-based access.
+The dashboard offers modules tailored to different user roles to ensure clarity and efficiency.

+### Core Features

+**User Roles and Authentication:**
+- **Students:** Register, log in, and access personalized dashboards.
+- **Lecturers:** Manage courses, assignments, and attendance.
+- **Admins:** Oversee system operations, manage user roles, and handle onboarding and offboarding.

+**Course and Unit Management:**
+- **Course Creation:** Define and manage courses and their associated units.
+- **Unit Management:** Assign lecturers to specific units within courses.

+**Assignment Management:**
+- **For Students:** Submit assignments, track progress, view grades, and receive feedback.
+- **For Lecturers:** Create, manage, and review assignments, provide grades and feedback.
+- **Viewing Assignments:** Lecturers receive notifications of new submissions and manage assignments through their dashboard.

+**Attendance Management:**
+- **Lecture Scheduling:** Define lecture dates, times, and locations.
+- **Attendance Recording:** Record attendance using geofencing and QR code/NFC technology.
+- **Attendance Monitoring:** Track attendance percentage and ensure students meet the 70% requirement for exam eligibility.

+**CAT Management:**
+- **Setting CAT Dates:** Lecturers set and reschedule CAT dates, visible on the calendar for all users.
+- **Student Confirmation:** Students confirm CAT attendance in advance.
+- **Make-Up Requests:** Students request make-ups for missed CATs, which lecturers review and approve or deny.

+**Assignment Deadline Extensions:**
+- **Request for Extensions:** Students request deadline extensions.
+- **Approval Process:** Lecturers review and decide on extension requests.

+**Communication System:**
+- **Messaging:** Students and lecturers can send and receive messages.
+- **Notifications:** Receive alerts for new messages, assignment updates, and important announcements.
+- **Discussion Threads:** Manage discussions related to courses or assignments.

+**Reporting and Analytics:**
+- **Student Reports:** Access attendance records, assignment progress, and grades.
+- **Lecturer Reports:** Generate reports on student attendance, assignment submissions, and grading.
+- **Admin Reports:** Oversee system performance, user activity, and compliance.

+**Security and Integrity Measures:**
+- **Authentication:** Secure login and registration processes.
+- **Data Validation:** Ensure accuracy and prevent tampering.
+- **Geofencing Accuracy:** Verify locations with geofencing technology.
+- **Audit Trails:** Maintain logs for accountability.

+### Dashboard Modules

+**My Work:**
+- **Students:** View and manage assignments, track progress, and check CAT schedules.
+- **Lecturers:** Manage assignments, view submissions, and track grading tasks.

+**Self Service:**
+- **Students:** Submit make-up requests, request deadline extensions, and manage personal information.
+- **Lecturers:** Handle student requests and manage personal settings.

+**Onboarding and Offboarding:**
+- **Admins:** Manage the creation of new user accounts, handle onboarding processes for students and lecturers, and manage offboarding when users leave the institution.
+This module is restricted from lecturer view.

+**Performance and Reports:**
+- **Students:** Access performance metrics, track progress, and view historical data.
+- **Lecturers:** Generate and review performance reports for their students.
+- **Admins:** Oversee system-wide performance reports and analytics.